ResultadosDigitais/hello-sec/README.md

 * Whether the solution works or not
 * How _easy_ it is to deploy the solution
 * How _secure_ it is

-Suppose that a _junior_ developer (who has access to most common Linux distributions and an GCP account) will try to run your solution.
-Would they be able to install all requirements and run it easily?
-Will they need to worry about the security?
-If a security incident occurs, such as account takeover, will support be able to easily identify the attacker in the logs?
+* The mindset behind the solution.
+Do you really need to code everything down in modern&secure environments?

-We don't expect a production-grade solution, but we expect you to show that you'd be able to develop and deploy a production-grade distributed system given enough tools and time.
+We don't expect a production-grade solution and the aim is not the correctness of code, but we expect you to show that you'd be able to develop and deploy a production-grade login system given that you will work protecting and breaking systems like this.

 ## Submissions